FESCO in China: A Smart Move for Foreign Companies

-Mandatory benefits are an important factor of employee compensation in China, but the process of administering them is far from simple.
+Mandatory benefits are an important factor in employee compensation in China, but the process of administering them is far from simple.

-In China, social security is divided into two parts: one is social insurance (composed of 5 types of insurances) and the second is the housing fund.
+In China, social security is divided into two parts: one is social insurance (composed of 5 types of insurance) and the second is the housing fund.

 The five social insurances are:

-- Pension – Both employee and employer should contribute.
-Employee’s part goes into a personal account and is considered personal property, so it is inheritable.
+- Pension – Both employees and employers should contribute.
+An employee’s part goes into a personal account and is considered personal property, so it is inheritable.
 A pension cannot be drawn on until after the employee has worked for 15 years.